Marvel Zombies: Secret Wars (2015)

 The Marvel Zombies universe was featured in the 2015 Secret Wars storyline where it also had its own tie-in miniseries, Age of Ultron vs. Marvel Zombies.
 The Battleworld domain of the Marvel Zombies is called the Deadlands; it, Ultron's domain, Perfection, and Annihilation's realm, New Xandar, all are separated from the other Battleworld domains by a wall called SHIELD, which is mostly made from Ben Grimm.
 The zombies and Ultron's drones spent several years battling until they formed an 'alliance'.
 They start by targeting the Deadland resistance, led by surviving heroes the Vision, Wonder Man, and Jim Hammond, who gather those exiled beyond the Wall into a secure city they have established.
 At the time of the attack, the three heroes have managed to rescue a version of Hank Pym exiled from a Wild-West-era zone, who is able to use his counterpart's notes to devise a means of shutting down the hive mind of Ultron's drones despite his more primitive background, at the cost of sacrificing the Vision and Wonder Man to make the machine work (although Wonder Man's android lover is reconfigured so that she can die in Hammond's place).

 During the core Secret Wars miniseries, Black Panther uses the zombies as an army to attack the now-all-powerful Doctor Doom in the final stand, using his new 'King of the Dead' status and the Siege Perilous to take the zombies directly to Doom's castle, although even this number is merely a distraction to keep Doom occupied while Reed Richards targets Doom's power source.

+Dawn of Decay (2024)

+In 2024 a new and revamped Marvel Zombies Dawn of Decay based on The Last of Us (with a fungus based infection instead this time) was released.
+Featuring Groot and Hulk as the two main characters taking on the apocalypse.